datmedevil17/Farming-Protocol/README.md

-# RootInvest (Rootstock Testnet DApp)
+# RootInvest - Defi on RootStock

-A web application for discovering, investing in, and managing cryptocurrency investment strategies (“Decks”) on the blockchain.
+Welcome to **RootInvest**, a decentralized application (dApp) empowering users to interact with diverse cryptocurrency investment strategies directly on the secure **Rootstock network**.
+Connect your wallet (like Metamask) to explore a marketplace of "Decks" – curated investment strategies created by the community or the platform.

-Built for the *Sepolia testnet*, users connect their crypto wallet (e.g. MetaMask) to explore and interact with the platform.
+This platform allows you to browse various investment approaches, from yield farming to growth token baskets, all within the Rootstock ecosystem which leverages Bitcoin's security.
+Invest using the platform's native token (PTK), track your portfolio's performance, withdraw profits, and even create your own Decks for others to join.
+An integrated AI provides snapshot overviews of deck statistics to offer additional perspective.

 ## ▶ Demo Video